- Orangeburg County School District

 District to Share Facilities Proposal for Community Input

-Orangeburg County School District (OCSD) administration shared a potential facilities plan with trustees Tuesday, which includes combining resources to ensure high-quality learning environments for all students.
+Orangeburg County School District (OCSD) administration shared a potential facilities plan with trustees on Tuesday, which included combining resources to ensure high-quality learning environments for all students.
 The proposal followed a series of more than 60 community meetings in which District administration shared the results of independent facility and demography studies and reflects the solutions shared by many stakeholders who responded to a survey with their ideas and recommendations.

 Over the last 10 years, Orangeburg County’s population has dropped nearly 9% and less babies are being born.
 Students are occupying just 39% of the total seat capacity district-wide.
 The district’s enrollment is forecasted to continue to decline, and energy costs just to turn the lights on at each of the county’s 32 schools is $3.1 million annually.
-The board voted affirmatively tonight to join administration in bringing forth for further community input a potential solution to underutilization of schools as well as school facility repair costs estimated to exceed $429 million.
+The board voted affirmatively tonight to join the administration in bringing forth for further community input a potential solution to underutilization of schools as well as school facility repair costs estimated to exceed $429 million.

 The first proposed solution includes expanding grade levels served at Lake Marion’s campus in the eastern area of the county to serve students in grades Kindergarten through 12.
 Students currently served at underutilized campuses including Elloree Elementary, St. James-Gaillard Elementary, Holly Hill Elementary, and Vance-Providence Elementary would continue learning in their current location until August of 2024, when their new state-of-the-art campus would open.
 If this proposed solution is supported, design of the new school could begin as early as March 2022 with a tentative groundbreaking and construction beginning in February of the following year.